 Building Organic Traffic

-Once you have a quality website (which is essential), the foundation is set.
+Once you have a quality website, the foundation is set.
 From there, you can build a blog, podcast, or any other type of content you want to promote.
-However, don’t just do it for Google.
+Do not just do it for Google.
+The only way to ensure long-term success for your content strategy is to promote quality content.

-No matter what type of content you produce, use a healthy mixture of long-tail and short-tail keywords.
+Use a healthy mixture of long-tail and short-tail keywords.
 Long-tail keywords will help you drive more incremental growth, but that growth will come sooner.

 Using Proper Analytics Tools